laristra/portage/doc/concepts.md

 particle swarm type, select component classes for the remapping steps along with associated settings for the remap process.
-The drivers, apps and the regression tests included with the apps are all fairly comprehensive and exercise all functionalities of the Portage framework.
+The drivers, apps and the regression tests included with the apps are all fairly comprehensive and exercise all functionality of the Portage framework.
 Therefore, the included drivers and some of the apps can be used as-is if they meet all the needs of a particular application.